In Him Ministries:

 1 Thessalonians 5:23, “Now may the God of peace himself sanctify you completely, and may your whole spirit and soul and body be kept blameless at the coming of our Lord Jesus Christ.”

-Man's breath and his spirit are two different things:
+Man’s breath and his spirit are described as two separate things:

 Isaiah 42:5, “Thus says God, the LORD, who created the heavens and stretched them out, who spread out the earth and what comes from it, who gives breath to the people on it and spirit to those who walk in it:”